 - 1 tablespoon fresh lime juice, from one lime, plus more if needed

 - Preheat the broiler and set an oven rack about 5 inches beneath the heating element.
 Line a rimmed baking sheet with aluminum foil.

 - Transfer the vegetables and juices to a food processor fitted with the metal blade.
-(If you are concerned about the spice level, add only one Serrano pepper at this point.
-You can always blend in the others to taste.)
+(Note: This is a spicy salsa recipe.
+If you are concerned about the level of heat, add only one Serrano pepper at this point.
+You can always blend the others in to taste.)
 Add the salt and cumin and pulse until just slightly chunky.
-(If you left out some of the Serrano peppers, now's the time to taste and add more.)
+(If you left out some of the chili peppers, now's the time to taste and add more.)
 Add the cilantro and fresh lime juice, and pulse until the cilantro is chopped.
 Taste and adjust the seasoning with salt and more lime juice if necessary.
 Be sure to add enough salt and lime to bring out all the flavors.
-Transfer to bowl and serve warm, at room temperature or slightly chilled.
+Transfer to a bowl and serve warm, at room temperature, or slightly chilled.

 - Note: This recipe is not meant for canning.

 Gluten-Free Adaptable Note

 To the best of my knowledge, all of the ingredients used in this recipe are gluten-free or widely available in gluten-free versions.
 There is hidden gluten in many foods; if you're following a gluten-free diet or cooking for someone with gluten allergies, always read the labels of your ingredients to verify that they are gluten-free.